 Facing up to the Climate and Nature Emergency

-We will create, under the umbrella of the Development Bank and in conjunction with the National Infrastructure Commission, a new Welsh National Infrastructure Bank.
+We would create, under the umbrella of the Development Bank and in conjunction with the National Infrastructure Commission, a new Welsh National Infrastructure Bank.
 This will finance renewable energy generation and storage for public buildings, homes and workplaces.
-It will offer credit for local energy coops and utilities so that as much as possible of this new infrastructure can be democratically owned at the local level.
+It would offer credit for local energy coops and utilities so that as much as possible of this new infrastructure can be democratically owned at the local level.